omnidotdev/template-react-native/README.md

 ## Get started

-1. Install dependencies: `bun install`
+First, install dependencies with `bun install`.

-2. Start the app: `bun start`
+Then, start the app with `bun start` and follow the instructions in the output.

+Alternatively, you can start directly on a per-platform basis with `bun android`, `bun ios`, or `bun web`.

 In the output, you'll find options to open the app in a